rackerlabs/technical-blog/_posts/2014-01-07-neutron-networking-l3-agent.md

   - Cloud Networks
 ---

 In this multi-part blog series I intend to dive into the various components of the OpenStack Neutron project and provide working examples of networking configurations for clouds built with [Rackspace Private Cloud](http://www.rackspace.com/cloud/private/) powered by [OpenStack](http://www.openstack.org) on Ubuntu 12.04 LTS.

 In the previous installment, [Neutron Networking: VLAN Provider Networks](http://developer.rackspace.com/blog/neutron-networking-vlan-provider-networks.html), I provided guidance on configuring networks in Neutron using VLAN tagging.
 In this fourth installment, I'll describe how to combine flat or VLAN provider networks with GRE-based tenant networks using the L3 agent and Neutron routers.<!-- more -->

-####Getting Started / Prerequisites
+### Getting started and prerequisites

 Beginning with v4.2, Rackspace Private Cloud is powered by OpenStack Havana.
 This walkthrough assumes a working installation of at least v4.2.1.
 In prior releases the L3 agent was not supported, however, many of the concepts covered in this post can be altered to fit a Grizzly-based install using Rackspace Private Cloud or vanilla OpenStack.